netdata/netdata/aclk/README.md

 ```

 You also need to change the file's permissions.
 Use `grep "run as user" /etc/netdata/netdata.conf` to figure out which
-user your Agent runs as, and replace `netdata:netdata` as shown below if necessary:
+user your Agent runs as (typically `netdata`), and replace `netdata:netdata` as shown below if necessary:

 ```bash
 sudo chmod 0770 cloud.conf